It’s easy to send messages in Intercom from your own email address.

 Note: We’ll email you to verify your address shortly after you save this option.
 To ensure good email deliverability, we strongly recommend you complete the short verification process described in the email.

-Now, when you’re setting up a message in Engage, your ‘from’ address will be the address you used to sign up to Intercom:
+Now, when you’re setting up a message in the Messages product, your ‘from’ address will be the address you used to sign up to Intercom:

 This will also now appear as the ‘from’ address on your outbound emails in email clients: